Formic Acid Dangers and Uses in Nature and in Humans

 - Formic acid in the common stinging nettle from Cambridge University

-- Methanol and formic acid toxicity from Medscape
+- Facts about methanol and formic acid toxicity from Medscape

-- Aspartame safety from Health Canada (a government agency)
+- Aspartame safety information from Health Canada (a government agency)

 © 2011 Linda Crampton